UMM-CSci-3601/backend-lab/LABTASKS.md

 - [ ] Set up your project: [`README.md`](./README.md#setup)
 - [ ] Run your server: [run configuration](./README.md#running-your-project)
 - [ ] Run your server tests: [testing your server](./README.md#testing-your-project)
+- [ ] Check the rubric for the assignment to be sure you understand how you will be graded on your lab work

 ## Exploring the project